AdobeDocs/journey-optimizer.pt-BR/help/using/campaigns/create-campaign.md

 <!--1.
 If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->

-Quando a campanha estiver pronta, você poderá revisá-la e publicá-la (consulte [Revisar e ativar uma campanha](#review-activate)).
+Quando a campanha estiver pronta, você poderá revisá-la e publicá-la.
+[Saiba mais](#review-activate);

 ## Revisar e ativar uma campanha {#review-activate}